An exotic deformation of the hyperbolic space: Convex hulls and exotic spaces

 \begin{prop} The representation $\varrho_t$ induces an isomorphism $\Isomn\cong\Isom(C_t)$. \end{prop}

 \begin{proof} For simplicity, let $G=\Isom(C_t)$ and $L=\Isomn$.
-Since $\varrho_t$ induces a proper homomorphism, we consider $L$ as a closed subgroup of the locally compact group $G$ (for the compact-open topology, recalling that $C_t$ is proper).
+Since $\varrho_t$ induces a proper homomorphism, we consider $L$ as a closed subgroup of $G$.
 Moreover, $L$ is cocompact in $G$ because it acts cocompactly on $C_t$.
 Since $L$ is almost connected ($L^\circ$ has index two in $L$), the connected component $G^\circ$ is cocompact in $G$.
 Therefore, Yamabe's theorem~\cite[4.6]{montgomeryzippin} implies that $G$ is a Lie group after possibly factoring out a compact normal subgroup $K\lhd G$.
 However, $G$ has no non-trivial compact normal subgroup because the fixed-point set $C_t^K$ is a non-empty closed convex $G$-invariant set, which implies $C_t^K=C_t$ by minimality of $C_t$ (even amongst $L$-invariant such sets).

 Thus, we have a connected Lie group $G^\circ$ of finite index in $G$ (and containing $L^\circ$).
 The amenable radical of $G^\circ$ is trivial (see e.g.~\cite[1.10]{capracemonod}), so that $G^\circ$ is a semi-simple Lie group without compact factors.
 Since $L^\circ$ is closed cocompact in $G^\circ$, this forces $G^\circ = L^\circ$ (e.g.\ using the Karpelevich--Mostow theorem).
 At this point, we have realized $G$ as an extension